Baptistemontan/leptos_i18n/docs/book/src/setting_up/03_namespaces.md

 ```

 You can now make smaller files, with one for each sections of the website for example.
-This also allow the `common` namespace to use keys that the `home` namespace also use, without colliding.
+This also allows the `common` namespace to use keys that the `home` namespace also uses, without colliding.